Black Tarantula: Carlos LaMuerto

 Black Tarantula is later seen at Ryker's Island and is taking drugs that suppress his superhuman powers.
-During a riot, Black Tarantula is attacked by the assassin Bullseye, who stabs him in the chest with a playing card.
+During a riot, Black Tarantula is attacked by Bullseye, who stabs him in the chest with a playing card.
 Black Tarantula is released early from prison due to a record of good behavior and prison overpopulation.
-Carlos goes to Matt Murdock for a job; Matt has him work with Dakota North, an investigator working for Nelson & Murdock.
-Carlos, who is dissatisfied with the job, longs for a more hands on approach to stop crime.
-Matt notices and takes Carlos with him to battle a yakuza gang working in Hell's Kitchen.
-The leader of the yakuza gang flees from the attack; Daredevil chases him but fails to catch him because he has the flu, which is limiting his abilities.
-Black Tarantula and Daredevil survey the scene and notice a large pile of money.
-Black Tarantula says that he would like to take the money but Daredevil stops him.
+Black Tarantula goes to Matt Murdock for a job; Murdock has him work with Dakota North, an investigator working for Nelson & Murdock.
+Black Tarantula, who is dissatisfied with the job, longs for a more hands on approach to stop crime.
+Murdock notices and takes Black Tarantula with him to battle a yakuza gang working in Hell's Kitchen.
 Later, Black Tarantula takes on a gang whose leader was hired to kill an old woman.
-This leader is a vengeful former recruit of Black Tarantula who, years before, Carlos had personally invited into his gang, naming him "Little Loco".
+This leader is a vengeful former recruit of Black Tarantula who, years before, Black Tarantula had personally invited into his gang, naming him "Little Loco".
+After Black Tarantula takes care of the gang, he kills Loco and leaves the money he took from the gang in a church.

-After Black Tarantula takes care of the gang, he kills Loco by choking him with the money he was paid for killing the woman.
-Daredevil shows up at the scene, asking what Black Tarantula has done; Black Tarantula then tells him that he plans on taking the rest of the money from the hideout.
-Daredevil attempts to stop him but is knocked out with a single punch from Black Tarantula.
-Black Tarantula collects the money and gets ready to leave, but before he goes he kneels in front of Daredevil and heals the flu he has been afflicted with.
-Black Tarantula leaves the money he took from the gang in a church, with a note saying "Help people with this".

 Carlos LaMuerto's story is focused upon again in April 2008, in a one-shot issue entitled Daredevil: Blood of the Tarantula, where he turns in desperation to Matt Murdock to help his new 'mission'.

-One morning Carlos was attacked in his apartment by a group of Hand assassins.
-His fight is observed by Lady Bullseye and he is evaluated by his performance.
-Some time after he defeated the assassins he was captured by Master Izo and brought to Matt Murdock's apartment.
-After some explanation the group separates and Master Izo and Black Tarantula are tracked by a Hand ninja.
-As they chase after him, they are led to pictures of some of the greatest martial artists including Carlos himself, Wolverine, White Tiger, and Shang-Chi.